 What Is Healthcare Revenue Cycle Management (RCM)?

-Revenue Cycle Management (RCM) is an important, financially-driven process in healthcare that allows providers to receive reimbursement for care delivery in a timely and efficient manner.
+Revenue cycle management (RCM) is an important, financially-driven process in healthcare that allows providers to receive reimbursement for care in a timely and efficient manner.

-• Revenue Cycle Management is the step-by-step lifecycle from when a patient first books an appointment until the practice receives full reimbursement for the claim.
+• Healthcare revenue cycle management is the step-by-step lifecycle from when a patient books an appointment until the practice receives full reimbursement for the claim.

-• The cycle begins with setting the patient’s appointment, getting demographics (insurance information, date of birth, etc.) from the patient, and verifying benefits and claim submission requirements.
+• The cycle begins with setting the patient’s appointment, getting the patient’s demographics (insurance information, date of birth, etc.), and verifying benefits and claim submission requirements.

-• As part of the process, the insurer (either a commercial payer or government payer) advises if the services require prior authorizations.
+• The insurer (commercial or government payer) advises if the services require prior authorizations.
 The payer also verifies service limitations or disclaimers.

 • The back end of the cycle includes rejections, payment posting, denials and appeals, analysis of over- and under-payments, patient billing and patient follow-up.